Privacy is important!

-2.2 Consent can be provided electronically, through an authorized representative] or it can be implied where the purpose for collecting using or disclosing the personal information would be considered obvious and the client, customer, and vendors voluntarily provides personal information for that purpose.
+- 2.2 Consent can be provided electronically, through an authorized representative] or it can be implied where the purpose for collecting using or disclosing the personal information would be considered obvious and the client, customer, and vendors voluntarily provide personal information for that purpose.

-2.3 Consent may also be implied where a client, customer, and vendors is given notice and a reasonable opportunity to opt-out of his or her personal information being used for mail-outs, the marketing of new services or products, fundraising and the client, customer, and vendors does not opt-out.
+- 2.3 Consent may also be implied where a client, customer, and vendors are given notice and a reasonable opportunity to opt-out of his or her personal information being used for mail-outs, the marketing of new services or products, fundraising and the client, customer, and vendors do not opt-out.

-To investigate an anticipated breach of an agreement or a contravention of law
+- To investigate an anticipated breach of an agreement or a contravention of the law

 Policy 3 Using and Disclosing Personal Information

-To pass on important contact details to our service providers such as address, email and phone to allow the vendors to carry out the services ordered by members
+- To pass on important contact details to our service providers such as an address, email, and phone to allow the vendors to carry out the services ordered by members